 CADA’s counseling program is designed to promote change and increase mental well-being.
 By working collaboratively with a counselor, clients can work towards individualized goals through increasing one’s self-efficacy in decision making, problem solving, and ability to choose healthier coping skills.
 The program uses best practice and proven clinical methods to address a variety of mental and behavioral health conditions.
 Services are provided to individuals, couples, and families.
 Length and frequency of services is determined by the client’s progress toward emotional wellness.

 Cancer Association of Greater New Orleans

 Phone Number: (504) 733-5539

 The Cancer Association of Louisiana (CALA) formerly known as CAGNO, was founded in 1959, with a mission to assist local cancer patients, by providing a bedrock of support that enables patients to continue their treatment.
 Patients are eligible if they are in current treatment, hospice or palliative care for a cancer diagnosis.
 A diagnosis of cancer is costly.
 CALA’s programs works to fill in the gaps in care.
 CALA does this by empowering patients on their path to recovery during their greatest time of need with necessities crucial to healing and improving quality of life.

 Catholic Charities Archdiocese of New Orleans

-Center for the Innovative training of Youth dba STEM NOLA
+Center for the Innovative Training of Youth d/b/a STEM Global Action